weiling97/textclassification_bert/README.md

 1. Set up Optimizer
 2. Adjust Scheduler
-3. Tune BERT by fine-tuning no. of epochs
+3. Fine-tuning no. of epochs